-Rasco's SO3000, test-in-strip handler, can process an entire strip at once or index the strip for single/multiple device testing.
-The system has tri-temperature capability, accommodates either stacked or slotted input/output media and can be configured with optional, automated vision alignment.
-The SO3000 is also a solution for in-process testing of next generation 3D packages, that integrate multiple substrate layers stacked and connected through silicon.
-This is a new process for advanced semiconductor package manufacturing that requires several test insertions along the manufacturing process flow.
+The Jaguar (formerly called SO3000) test-in-strip handler can process an entire strip at once or index the strip for single/multiple device testing.
+The system has tri-temperature capability, accommodates either stacked or slotted input/output media and is configured with automated vision alignment.
+The Jaguar is also a solution for in-process testing of next generation multi-stacked packages.